 Shame is one of the most destructive emotions.
 People usually feel shame because they feel they are not good enough or that something is wrong with them.
-Sadly, shame can make the survivor fear talking to people who could be supportive, and who could help them see that they do not deserve to feel ashamed.
+Sadly, shame can make you fear talking to people who could be supportive, and who could help you see that you do not deserve to feel ashamed.
 Loneliness.
-Many survivors feel they are unable to trust anyone.
-They might be afraid of sharing their experiences with others, and they might feel as though they are alone and that no-one could understand how they feel or what they went through.
+Many victim-survivors feel they are unable to trust anyone.
+You might be afraid of sharing your experiences with others, and you might feel as though you are alone and that no-one can understand how you feel or what you went through.

 Emptiness.
-The feelings are sometimes so overwhelming that - in order to cope - a survivor buries them all.
+The feelings are sometimes so overwhelming that - to cope - a victim-survivor buries them all.
 These are called dissociated emotions.

+Self blame.
 You may worry that other people will blame you, or you may have been told it was your fault.
-This is absolutely not true.
+This is not true.
 Sexual abuse is always the fault of the abuser.